oblio360/hearthstone-blog/_posts/2015-10-15-hearthcraft-classic-neutral-legendaries.md

 ---
 layout: post
 title: "HearthCraft Episode 1: Classic set - neutral legendaries"
+tags: [ guide, crafting ]
 ---

 Hello, I'm *oblio* and I'll be your host for a new series called "Which cards should I craft first as a new